Welcome

 SQE1 Syllabus

-For SQE1, you must understand how different types of loss are categorised and treated within the tort of negligence.
-This knowledge is fundamental for advising clients on the potential recoverability of damages.
+For SQE1, you are required to understand how different types of loss are categorised and treated within the tort of negligence.
+This knowledge is fundamental for advising clients on the potential recoverability of damages, with a focus on the following syllabus points:

 • The distinction between physical damage to person or property and other forms of loss.